krzysztof-tys/tweak-your-system/README.md

 What does it give you?

-Focus.
+**Focus.**

-Dividing a task into smaller steps makes it easier to not go out of track.
+Dividing a task into smaller steps makes it easier to not go out of track (also, the divide & conquer thing in small scale).
 Additionally, the mere act of measuring the time makes you more focused.
 As you're aware you're measuring this one step.
 You will not get distracted and end up like [Hall fixing the lightbulb](https://www.youtube.com/watch?v=AbSehcT19u0).

 ### Do not measure everything <sub>(unless you're in an extreme situation)</sub>
 All the time tracking apps I've seen are trying to measure everything.
 Don't do that.
 Focus on one goal, maybe two.
 Maximum three, if you have to.
 Try it out for a while.
 See where it gets you.
 Continure with that.
+Open the app only when you need it.

+When you focus on something, you'll start noticing suprising things.
+When you repeat something for extended period of time your brain starts to create connections with unexpected parts of your knowledge.
+It's like when you repeat a word and it starts to lose its sense.

 ### History
+You cannot improve what you do not measure.
+Analyze your history, draw conclusions, try out different things and see how it impacts your timing.

 ### Project Designer

-### We're in this together
-I will share what I know.
-There's going to be like 10 users of this app anyway (optimistically).
-I think I can handle that.
+After some time you'll start noticing the routines you repeat.
+You'll want to plan your day, your week or even your year.
+You'll want to add notes to your measurements.

+To not overwhelm you with houndreds functionalities the app will unravel further features one by one as you get used to them.
+The ultimate goal is to have a fully customizable workbench for creating and monitoring your personal projects with the time tracker.
+Project Desinger will get it's own section as it is a complex module.

+## So basically, you're giving me constrained excell sheet and I need to learn everything on my own?
+No.

+First of all - it's not an excell sheet - it's a turbocharged timer.

+Second, with registration you get free, personal assistance to get you started.
+There's no one right way to use the app, so there's no in-app tutorial.

 # Technicalities